contributte/dockerfiles/README.md

 <img align="right" src="https://github.com/dockette.png">

-In case of you're looking for an fullstack Docker solution to Nette Framework.
+In case of you're looking for a fullstack Docker solution to Nette Framework.
 Take a look at [Dockette](https://github.com/dockette/).

 There are many docker images that could help you: